CERT-Polska/drakvuf-sandbox/docs/usage/getting_started.rst

 .. note::

-    **Troubleshooting**

-    If you want to change or restore the VNC password, it is stored in plaintext in /etc/drakrun/install.json file.
+    **Troubleshooting**: If you want to change or restore the VNC password, it is stored in plaintext in /etc/drakrun/install.json file.

     Your VNC connection will be terminated after the VM reboots.
 In this case, just reconnect the VNC client.